siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 ---
 layout: post
-title: A fast, accurate mental method to convert between ℃ and ℉
+title: How to convert quickly between ℃ and ℉
 hasmath: true
 date: 2022-06-22 21:48 -0700
 ---